Henry Purcell: Influence and reputation

 In a 1940 interview Ignaz Friedman stated that he considered Purcell as great as Bach and Beethoven.
 In Victoria Street, Westminster, England, there is a bronze monument to Purcell, sculpted by Glynn Williams and unveiled in 1995 to mark the 300th anniversary of his death.
 In 2009, Purcell was selected by the Royal Mail for their "Eminent Britons" commemorative postage stamp issue.

 A Purcell Club was founded in London in 1836 for promoting the performance of his music but was dissolved in 1863.
 In 1876 a Purcell Society was founded, which published new editions of his works.
 A modern-day Purcell Club has been created, and provides guided tours and concerts in support of Westminster Abbey.

-Today there is a Henry Purcell Society of Boston, which performs his music in live concert and currently is online streaming concerts, in response to the pandemic.
+Today there is a Henry Purcell Society of Boston, which performs his music in live concert.
 There is a Purcell Society in London, which collects and studies Purcell manuscripts and musical scores, concentrating on producing revised versions of the scores of all his music.
 Purcell's works have been catalogued by Franklin Zimmerman, who gave them a number preceded by Z.

 So strong was his reputation that a popular wedding processional was incorrectly attributed to Purcell for many years.
 The so-called Purcell's Trumpet Voluntary was in fact written around 1700 by a British composer named Jeremiah Clarke as the Prince of Denmark's March.